qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-data-transformations.md

 downsampled - for QGreenland).

 However, this is also important in the context co-analyzing two different raster datasets.
-Both need to be aligned to the same grid for many types of anlaysis (e.g., utilization of the raster calculator).
+Both need to be aligned to the same grid for many types of analysis (e.g., utilization of the raster calculator).
 :::